Rosepine High School

 Rosepine High School is a public high school serving Rosepine, Louisiana, United States.
 It is part of the Vernon Parish School Board.

+History

 Rosepine Jr/Sr High School, along with all public schools in the state, receives a letter grade that reflects the school's performance.
 Since the 2011-2012 school year, Rosepine has achieved and maintained an "A" grade.

 Athletics

 Rosepine High athletics compete in the LHSAA.